JDGallegosDev86/Artificial_Intelligence_Ecosystem/Rule_Based_AI_System_Example/README.md

 Sample input and output:

-Enter your ingredients (comma-separated): chicken, rice, soy sauce You are close to making Chicken Fried Rice!
-Missing: garlic.
+Enter your symptoms (comma-separated): cough, fever, fatigue You may have the Flu.
+Missing: sore throat.

-Enter your ingredients (comma-separated): garlic, soy sauce No recipes match.
-Try adding more ingredients.
+Enter your symptoms (comma-separated): chest pain, shortness of breath ⚠️ Severe symptoms detected!
+Seek immediate medical care.

-Enter your ingredients (comma-separated): pasta, tomatoes, garlic, olive oil You can make Spaghetti Pomodoro!
+Enter your symptoms (comma-separated): headache
+Please enter at least two symptoms for better suggestions.

+Enter your symptoms (comma-separated): runny nose, sneezing, sore throat You may have the Common Cold.

 ---

 ## Part 4: Reflection

 ### Project Overview:
-This project involved designing a practical, rule-based system to recommend recipes based on user inputs.
-The system uses logical conditions (e.g., exact and partial matches) to evaluate user-provided ingredients against recipes in the dataset.
+This project involved designing a practical, rule-based system to suggest possible conditions based on user inputs.
+The system uses logical conditions (e.g., exact matches, partial matches, and red flags) to evaluate symptoms against a set of known conditions.

 ### Challenges:
-- **Handling Partial Matches:**
+- **Balancing Matches:**
-  Deciding on a threshold (75%) that balances flexibility with accuracy was challenging.
-- **Common Ingredients:**
-  Ensuring common ingredients like salt and water don’t skew the results.
-I resolved this by excluding them from the missing ingredient list.
+  Deciding how many symptoms are required for a “partial match” was challenging.
+I set the threshold around 50–75% to balance flexibility with accuracy.
+- **Red Flag Handling:**
+  It was important to prioritize safety by creating rules that override normal matches when severe symptoms are detected.